aritrabiswas2004/novascript-source/README.md

 `pow(x, y)` returns x raised to the power of y.
 Takes only 2 args and no more.

 `randInt(min, max)` returns a random integer between min and max.

+`concat(strA, strB)` concatenates string A and string B and returns value.

 `sum()` returns the sum of all numbers passed in the args.
 More support for this is soon to be added.